Default Distances Based on the CEV-KMV Model: Methodology

-and then creates a map from default distance to the historical expected default frequency (EDF).
-The more details about EDF can be found in Crosbie and Bohn (2003) \cite{Crosbie03}.
-However, the rare default data in China do not allow us to do this, but it may bring some advantages in statistical inference for us to focus on the default distances.
+and then creates a map from DD to the historical expected default frequency (EDF).
+The more details about EDF can be found in Crosbie and Bohn (2019)\cite{Crosbie2019}.
+However, the rare default data in China do not allow us to do this, but it may bring some advantages in statistical inference for us to focus on the DDs.